-On-Campus Summer RAs
+Middlebury Summer RAs

-Students interested in being an on-campus summer research assistant should contact potential faculty mentors in fall or winter term.
+Students interested in being a Middlebury summer research assistant should contact potential faculty mentors in fall or winter term.
 Faculty who do not have funding (through a grant or other Middlebury funds) can apply for up to 10 weeks of stipend plus supplies or travel to support a summer RA but the deadline is the first week of March so please contact faculty by February at the latest.

-Once a student has secured a position with a faculty mentor, the faculty will submit a SRA form to Undergraduate Research for approval in Mid-April.
+Once a student has secured a position with a faculty mentor, the faculty will submit a SRA form to Undergraduate Research for approval in mid-April.
 We then work with SEO to set up your summer position.

 For a list of activities and more information see the on-campus summer research program.